-Moyle Interconnector (S_MWMIN_MOYLE) MW В -400 < MW < 442 Moyle Interconnector It ensures that all flows do not exceed an import of 442 MW to Northern Ireland (S_MWMAX_MOYLE) and an export of 400 MW to Scotland (values taken from NI).
+Moyle Interconnector (S_MWMIN_MOYLE) (S_MWMAX_MOYLE) MW В -400 < MW < 442 Moyle Interconnector It ensures that all flows do not exceed an import of 442 MW to Northern Ireland and an export of 400 MW to Scotland (values taken from NI).
 This is required to ensure that the limits are respected.
+Note that actual figures are -400 < MW < 500 due to reserve provision.
 Notes: 1.
-Firm export limit on Moyle increased to 250MW from 80MW on 1 st December 2020.
-There is an agreed process between Moyle and NGET on releasing additional "non- firm" export capacity when GB system conditions allow.
-2. BREXIT - Impact on Scheduling Day-Ahead Markets, effective from 31 December 2020, will not include any SEM-GB interconnection capacity.
-This first day ahead LTS run should be considered more indicative than it would normally be, given that firm interconnector schedules for the first part of the next day (from 23:00 D-1 to 11:00 D) will not be available until post IDA1 (after 18:10).
+Firm export limit on Moyle increased to 400 MW from 1 st April 2022 2.
+BREXIT - Impact on Scheduling Day-Ahead Markets, effective from 31 December 2020, will not include any SEM-GB interconnection capacity.
+This first day abead LTS 1.
+Firm export limit on Moyle increased to 400 MW from 1 st April 2022 Scheduling Day-Ahead Markets, effective from 31 December 2020, will not more indicative than it would normally be, given that firm interconnector schedules for the first part of the next day (from 23:00 D-1 to 11:00 D) will not be available until post IDA1 (after 18:10).
 The LTS that is published each evening post IDA1 will reflect the firm interconnector schedules.